 one of the English detenus in France.
 The lady was very beautiful and

-wore something like a black Spanish mantilla.
+a black Spanish mantilla.
 The pair carried with

 them a curiously wrought steel box.
 Before conversation was begun,